beaubaileyy/PythonForEverybody/README.md

 User input - You can instruct python to pause and read data from the user using input() function, this function returns a string

+Comments in python - anything after a # is ignored in python
+  - comments can help you describe what code is doing
+  - document who wrote the code
+  - turn off a line of code (maybe temporarily)

+**Chapter 3: ( hours)**